ajaxian79/algorithms/notes/quickselect.md

 - Boyer-Moore: candidate + counter; reset on tie; verify on second pass.

 - Walk both pointers from each end inward; advance the smaller side.

+- DFS on a grid: write a sentinel into the visited cell; restore if needed.